CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-handheld-device-client/overview.md

 # Overview

-This document provides a step-by-step guide on installing the WMS Handheld Device Client and includes information on system environment requirements.
+This guide provides instructions for installing the CompuTec WMS Handheld Device Client and details on system environment requirements.

 ---

 ## Requirements

-:::danger
+:::info
-    To run the CompuTec WMS handheld device client, you must first install the CompuTec WMS server.
-Click [here](../wms-server/overview.md) for further information.
+    Before installing the CompuTec WMS Handheld Device Client, you must first have the CompuTec WMS server installed.
+Click [here](../wms-server/overview.md) for more information on server installation.
 :::

 ### .NET Compact Framework

-WMS requires a .NET Compact Framework version respective to an operating system installed on a device to work correctly:
+The WMS application requires a specific version of the .NET Compact Framework based on the operating system running on your device:

 ### Device Libraries